Involuntary Commitment

 Clos de la Bergerie Savennières Roche aux Moines Chenin Blanc 2014

 Okay, so there are haters out there that don’t appreciate Joly’s approach to winemaking and question his vineyard practices.
 Something about his commitment to biodynamics and not doing his vineyards justice.
 Well, people are entitled their opinions and if those opinions keep his wines away from some people, that’s okay because it just means more for me.
 The 2014 Clos de la Bergerie is a wine of tremendous soul.
 For the uninitiated, it’s going to bend the mind.
 Visually, it pours an almost alarming, burnished gold color that is slightly turbid.
 On the nose and the palate, it’s a wonder.
 Bruised apples, marmalade, honeysuckle, lanolin…whoa.
 The acid makes the whole thing work so well.
 This is drinking really well right now but I expect these will drink well over the next 5-10 years…possibly more.
 These wines really need a crazy amount of air.
 Like…insane.
 I really wish I could drink them more often.
-Unfortunately, I’m not that privileged. — a year ago
+Unfortunately, I’m not that privileged. — 2 years ago

 Ely, Peter and 6 others liked this